Ways to Mine Iron

 Mass producing iron drove the mechanization of other inventions during the Industrial Revolution and even today.
 Without the iron industry's assistance in the development of the railroad, locomotive transportation may have been too difficult or expensive to pursue at the time.

 Interested in more industrial innovations?
-Check out the resources on the next page.
+Check out the resources below.

 - Carranza, F. A. "The Discovery of Anesthesia: The Tragic History of Wells and Morton."
 University of California Los Angeles.
 (Jan.
 27, 2012) http://www.dentistry.ucla.edu/pic/members/carranza/anesthesia.html